kulamani007/Real-Time-Sensor-Data-Acquisition-and-Transmission-System/README.md

 # FPGA-based Ultrasonic Sensor Data Acquisition System

-This project implements a simple **ultrasonic distance measurement system** using an **iCE40HX1K FPGA board** and **HC-SR04 ultrasonic sensor**.
+This project implements a simple **ultrasonic distance measurement system** using an **VSDSquadron mini FPGA board** and **HC-SR04 ultrasonic sensor**.
 The design is implemented in Verilog HDL and the measured distance is transmitted over UART, which can be monitored through a serial terminal like `screen` or `minicom` on a Linux machine.

 ---

 ## 📷 Overview

 - **Sensor**: HC-SR04 Ultrasonic Sensor
-- **FPGA**: iCE40HX1K (TQ144 package)
+- **FPGA**: VSDSquadron mini FPGA (TQ144 package)
 - **Interface**: UART Serial at 9600 baud rate
 - **Tools Used**:
   - Yosys (for synthesis)